gcarbo01/db-schema-design-guidelines/README.md

 It is encouraged to align with what other development groups have adopted already.<br>
 For example, align with other domain names and data types if they have modelled this entity.<br>
 All microservices will be part of one system. <br>
-When you're thinking about a table name, I'd like you to please take the time to explore how the same entity has been called somewhere else. <br>
+When you're thinking about a table name, please take the time to explore how the same entity has been called somewhere else. <br>
 If they differ, you must discuss and agree with other domains of these conventions. <br>
 If you are right, then tag the other domain deviation on the naming convention as technical debt and carry on.<br>
 If the name used on the other domain is right, then create a registry of decisions to capture this important insight and carry on.<br>